Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 **Site loading**

-Although optimised as far as possible, the callout image still remains a large file and slows the loading of the site.
+Although optimized, the callout image still remains a medium file and somwhat slows the loading of the site.
+However, there had to be a compromise between file size and image quality for the overall aethetic.

 **Submit**

-THe submit button is linked to 'home', which when clicked is to take you to the top of the page.
-However it occationally, across all screen sizes fails to do so until the page is refreshed.
+The submit button is linked to 'home', which when clicked is to take you to the top of the page.
+However it occasionally, across all screen sizes fails to do so until the page is refreshed.
 Another issue is it sometimes stops at the print section instead of the top, also rectified when the page is refreshed.